wichert/lingua/README.rst

     [extension:.html]
     plugin = xml

-Either place a global configuration file named ``.lingua.cfg`` to your home folder or use the ``--config`` option to point lingua to your configuration file.
+Either place a global configuration file named ``.config/lingua`` to your home folder or use the ``--config`` option to point lingua to your configuration file.

 ::